Stoniel/Discord-Bot/README.md

 Add a soundboard using Discord.py Voice

 ## Credits
+* discord.py, library used to make this bot
-Discord.py, All commands excluding Dice - Stone Daniel Dice Roll - Ryan Taylor
+* All commands excluding Dice - Stone Daniel
+* Dice Roll - Ryan Taylor